opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

    You can simply reference it in your projects.

-   Each sample included into the |opencv_android_bin_pack| is a regular Android project that already references OpenCV library.Follow the steps below to import OpenCV and samples into the workspace:
+   Each sample included into the |opencv_android_bin_pack| is a regular Android project that already references OpenCV library.
+Follow the steps below to import OpenCV and samples into the workspace:

    .. note:: OpenCV samples are indeed **dependent** on OpenCV library project so don't forget to import it to your workspace as well.